The festival, which will feature works by both professional and aspiring playwrights, will continue through Dec. 15.

 “The Old Globe boasts a long and distinguished history as an incubator of new American works for the stage, and in launching our New Voices Festival, we aim to build on that strong legacy," artistic director Barry Edelstein said in a statement.
 "The three writers whose works we will showcase bring a variety of cultural and aesthetic perspectives to our stage that I know our audience will enjoy.
 But I’m particularly proud to build a bridge between their professional writing and the dazzling work created in our Community Voices writing workshops by an amazing group of talented San Diegans.
 Such connections deepen the bonds between The Old Globe and the community and place theater at the center of a conversation about the broad cultural life of our city.”

+The festival lineup follows.
 An Evening of Community Voices

 Dec.
 13 at 7:30 PM